pineunity/apmec/doc/source/contributor/api/api_layer.rst

 `Paste INI file format`_.

-The INI file directs paste to instantiate the `APIRouter`_ class of Apmec, which contains several methods that map VNFM resources (such as mead, mea) to URLs, and the controller for each resource.
+The INI file directs paste to instantiate the `APIRouter`_ class of Apmec, which contains several methods that map MEM resources (such as mead, mea) to URLs, and the controller for each resource.